tabassumraizada/DocumentClassifier/TextSummarization/Introduction_to_Text_Summarization.md

 **Python Libraries used in text summarization:**

-1)	[Sumy](https://pypi.org/project/sumy/)comes with a automatics text summarizer for HTML pages and plain text documents.
+1)	[Sumy ](https://pypi.org/project/sumy/)comes with a automatics text summarizer for HTML pages and plain text documents.
 Several summarization methods can be implemented for e.g:
 Luhn’s
 Edmundson
 LexRank